manojgayala/POPL1/README.md

  - Functions can be defined at any part of the body.
 No prior prototype declaration is necessary.
  - Use same variable names for the parameters and the anrguments which are passed by reference to ensure that no ambiguity occurs in readability and it also makes it easy for the complier.

 Tureasy can be used by everyone for improvement of their coding skills.
 In industry, it could be used by companies by making private tags that ensures that their data is safe and also helps in development of their own technology.
-Private tags mean that they have some private turzers for their companies.
-Basically, turzers are the files where the models and techniques corresponding to tags are stored.
-The data collected from tags are trained and tested on various models which can later be used to give suggestions.
-Turzers can be ket private under an organization's database which develops as the organization grows.
-These turzers help in maintaining constancy in the productivity of company since staff of the organizatons change but their unique implemenatations and ideologies are stored within the turzer files as models.
+Tureasy can be extended with libraries for meeting specific requirements.

-Tureasy can be also be extended with libraries for meeting specific requirements like gaming.
+Turzers are tags which excellent programmers of an organization attach to parts of their code which shows good logic and ideas.
+Data is collected from Turzer tags are trained and tested on various models which can later be used to give suggestions to the later changes.
+Turzers can be ket private under an organization's database which develops completely when the organization's staff are performing at their best.
+When their staff changes or the employees are not of higher caliber that the previously had, turzer suggestive algorithm optimizers help to keep their productive high as before.

 # Don'ts of Tureasy
  -It is advised not to use irrelevant tags because that might increase compilation time.
 It is possible that user's implementation is unique and irrelevant suggestions might be given.
 So suggestions should not be implemented unless the programmer is sure about it.